mruano29/fashion/README.md

 I have take the NAP tech dev test as start and have added react to create a frontend.
 I have used react-create-app to set up the project quickly.

-The frontend is proxyed to the backend to have access to the endpoints/data.
+The frontend is proxied to the backend to have access to the endpoints/data.

 ## Setup